realmagicgreen/magicgreen11ty/src/articles/2020-08-08-vegetable-block-printing.md

 ---
 eleventyExcludeFromCollections:  #turn off to publish it!
 title: Vegetable Block Printing
 subtitle: "Block printing is the process of printing onto fabric or paper using a hand-cut block, usually made of wood.
-After carving the block, applying ink, then printing begins."
+Carve the block, apply ink, then print fun begins."
 description: "" # max 160 digits
 category: solutions
 date: 2021-08-08